 Which is, to put it gently, a crock!
 Femininity has nothing to do with not being able to hold your own, with trying to please society or men.
 And if you think that a refined guise and mannered behavior are in anyway representative of inequality between sexes, then you need to take your ideas back to the drawing board!

-But granted, an overtly feminine style will most likely not win you any cool-points either.
-You won’t have that chill, not trying too hard It-Girl look by donning a super sweet dress coupled with coiffed locks and matching make-up.
-It’s not exactly the androgynous, uber chill vibe that’s advertised today in magazines or music videos, but it’s a style that I for one adore.
-Aaand I figured I can’t be the only one, right?
-If I do love a decidedly womanly look, there must be others out there that share this love, and maybe this post will resonate with you.
+Granted, an overtly feminine style will most likely not win you any cool-points either.
+You won’t have that not-even-trying, It-Girl look by donning a super sweet dress, coiffed locks and matching make-up.
+It’s not exactly the androgynous, uber chill vibe that’s advertised today in magazines or music videos.

-- Learn to gracefully accept a compliment with a smile and a “thank you”, instead of scoffing, shaking your head and generally deflecting the attention and positive remark.
-It shows confidence in your own skin to be able to acknowledge your qualities instead of immediately trying to persuade the person who paid you the compliment that you’re really not all that.
+Instead of scoffing, shaking your head and generally deflecting the attention and positive remark.
+It shows confidence in your own skin to be able to acknowledge your qualities.
+Try enjoying a compliment instead of persuading the person who paid it that you’re really not all that.